anshumanbiswal26121981/Lending_Case_Study/README.md

-# Project Name
+# Lending Club Case Study
-> Lending Club Case Study.
+> This project was done as part of assignment of the course Master of Science in Machine Learning & AI from Liverpool John Moores University, through Upgrad.

 ## Table of Contents